ShayanTalaei/CHESS/README.md

 ### Key Features

 - **Industrial-Scale Database Support**: Using the Schema Selector agent, CHESS efficiently narrows down very large database schemas into manageable sub-schemas, boosting system accuracy by approximately 2% and reducing LLM token usage by 5x.
-- **Privacy-Preserving Performance**: Among methods using open-source models, CHESS achieves state-of-the-art performance, providing a high-performing, privacy-preserving system suitable for industrial deployment.
+- **High Performance with Open-source Models**: Among methods using open-source models, CHESS achieves state-of-the-art performance, providing a high-performing, privacy-preserving system suitable for industrial deployment.
 - **Scalability**: In settings with high computational budgets, CHESS reaches 71.10% accuracy on the BIRD test set, within 2% of the leading proprietary method, while reducing LLM calls by approximately 83%.

 ## CHESS